Skip to main content

 We support:

-• The continued ability for farmers of all sizes to manifest, move or sell animal nutrients from their farm to another farm/owner.
+• The continued ability for farms of any size to manifest, move or sell animal nutrients from their farm to another farm or owner.
 We will vigorously oppose any attempts to limit or eliminate the ability of agriculture to utilize animal nutrients when they are being utilized according to nutrient requirements and at agronomic rates.

-• The continuation of manure application to frozen or snow-covered ground in accordance with the Manure Management and Utilization Generally Accepted Agricultural and Management Practice (GAAMP).
+• The continuation of manure application to frozen or snow-covered ground in accordance with the Manure Management and Utilization Generally Accepted Agricultural and Management Practices (GAAMPs).
 We will vigorously oppose any attempt to eliminate the practice.

 • The continued practice of broadcasting and injecting nutrients, including manure, in accordance with best practices identified in the Nutrient Utilization GAAMP.